Plant and Soil Science M.S.

 The mission of the Department of Plant and Soil Science is to expand, integrate, and extend the knowledge of agricultural systems and environmental quality in plant/soil ecosystems affecting the people of Vermont, the region, and the world.
 The department will provide excellence in education, research, and extension that will foster environmentally, economically, and socially sound practices.

 The department offers graduate programs leading to the Master of Science (M.S.) degree in all fields in plant science and soil science.
 A thesis, based on original research, is required for this degree.
-Completion of the requirements normally takes two and one-half years for the M.S. degree.
+Completion of the requirements normally takes 2.5 years for the M.S. degree.

 The department is composed of faculty representing the disciplines of agroecology, agronomy, entomology, horticulture, landscape design, plant pathology, and soil science.
 Research faculty are involved in studying plant, soil or insect interactions within environments managed for food, fiber, waste utilization, or for landscape purposes.
 The objectives of these studies are: (1) to develop fundamental knowledge of environmental impacts and interactions and (2) to apply knowledge to better manage systems and promote environmental health.
 Specifically, departmental projects have included: